Detox Your Kitchen – Cabinets

 Detox your kitchen to keep you and your family living healthier and happier.

 Most cabinets are made with plywood and particleboard, all of which use off-gas formaldehyde-laden glue.
 Formaldehyde is a known carcinogen that is unfortunately used in many cabinets.
-If your cabinets are at least a couple of years old, these chemicals have likely off-gassed already and can be quite harmful.
-When you’re in the market for new cabinets, ask questions about how they were made so you can avoid bringing formaldehyde into your kitchen.
+If your cabinets are at least a couple of years old, these chemicals have likely off-gassed.
+This can be quite harmful to your home and your health.
+So, when you’re in the market for new cabinets, ask questions about how they were made.
+Most importantly, it will inform you on how you can avoid bringing formaldehyde into your kitchen and other areas of your home.

 Reclaimed wood cabinets are great option because they are environmentally friendly.